Nicholas-Lucky/IMC-Prosperity-3-Submission/README.md

     self.historical_ask_price_std = std(observation_info_history["askPrice"])
 ```

 #### In addition, we adjusted our "crash detectors" to include both the `sell_order_history` and `buy_order_history` in their calculations, as opposed to only the `sell_order_history` previously, and slightly tweaked their thresholds.
-We hope that these changes could help make our "crash detectors" more stable and reasonable, especially as this change did seem to have increased our overall profits in our submissions.
+We hope that these changes could help make our "crash detectors" more stable and reasonable, especially as this change seems to have increased our overall profits in our submissions.

 ```python
 # In round_5.py